 With a vast array of stone-like patterns available, it can complement any kitchen style, from modern to traditional.
 However, it's important to note that glossy black surfaces may show fingerprints more easily.
 Fitting the sink underneath the countertop creates a seamless and tidy appearance, making cleaning very simple.
 Say goodbye to scraping and brushing and hello to a sleek and functional kitchen surface.

 Engineered quartz has become a popular choice for not only kitchen countertops, but also for other surfaces throughout the home.
 With its durability and versatility, quartz can be used for windowsills, coffee tables, walls, and even flooring.
 The large size of quartz slabs also means that there are fewer joints, making it a great option for spacious areas like reception areas, restaurants, and bars.
 Plus, the sleek and modern look of quartz adds a touch of elegance to any space.

 It is important to note that although polyester resin binders give to quartz slabs some flexibility which prevents their cracking (due to bending or pressure), these binders gradually harden.
 This results in a quartz slab losing its flexibility over time.
 Polyester resins can be affected by ultraviolet rays, therefore artificial quartz should rather not be used outdoors.
 Continuous exposure to UV light can also cause discoloration and disintegration of the resin binder.

-Engineered quartz made with unsaturated polyester resins has low water absorption, excellent chemical durability, remarkable hardness, and resistance to bending as well as temperature changes.
-These factors are superior when comparing to granite or marble.
+After 24-48 hours, the cured panels are polished.
+Some companies import their own stone chips, while others purchase already crushed stone powder.
+Engineered quartz made with unsaturated polyester resins boasts low water absorption, excellent chemical durability, remarkable hardness, and resistance to bending and temperature changes, making it superior to granite or marble.